bouncepaw/mycorrhiza/README.md

 ```

 ## Features
-* Wiki pages (called hyphae) are written in mycomarkup
+* Wiki pages (called hyphae) are written in Mycomarkup
-* Edit pages through html forms, a graphical preview and a toolbar that helps you use mycomarkup
+* Edit pages through HTML forms, a graphical preview and a toolbar that helps you use Mycomarkup
 * Responsive design, dark theme (synced with system theme)
 * Works in text browsers
 * Everything is stored as simple files, no database required.
 You can run a wiki on almost any directory and get something to work with